Deseteral/lebkuchen-fm/README.md

   "timesPlayed": 0
 }
 ```

-### Main page (`/packages/main-page`)
-Index page for this service.
-Provides user facing features different from ones being available on FM player (like uploading new X Sounds).

 ### FM player (`/packages/fm-player`)
 Web client for the player.
 Communicates with the service via WebSocket event stream.